luisCislaghi/MegaMemory/README.md

 # Mega Memory
-It is just a prototyp of a simple memory game maded in my free time :)
+It is just a prototype of a simple memory game maded in my free time :)

 ## Tecnologies
 * Pure JS